pstradowski/p3-behavioral-cloning/README.md

 #### 4. Summary
-This was most challenging project in theis Nanodegree, mainly to model sensivity to steering samples distribution.
+This was most challenging project in this Nanodegree, mainly to model sensivity to steering samples distribution.
 Finding the right distribution took me lot of time and combinantion with other model parameters like augmentation made this process more complex.
 One of mistakes, I made was complex solution at the beginning.
 Paul Heraty suggested very simple approach, and if I started this way I would find a solution in shorter time.
 This project showed, that Deep Learning is very empirical - thre is no one receipe to deliver good model and lot of knowledge came from trial and error in simulator.